 The ever-expanding population of the Grand Duchy does mean that finding a space in the right crèche can be difficult, and you may have to be put on a waiting list.
 Priority in public crèches is given to single parents and children with special needs.

 The Ville de Luxembourg (VdL) provides a list of municipal crèches in the city here.
-The LT Expat Hub's Neighbourhood Watch series, which also lists crèches in the location guides (scroll to bottom of page).
+The LT Expat Hub's "In the Neighbourhood" series, which also lists crèches in the location guides (scroll to the section on schools in each article).

 Taking children from as young as 2 months up to the age of 8 years for a maximum of 16 hours a week, day nurseries can be public or private too.
 They are more suited to someone requiring occasional help or looking to help transition their child from home to school.